 Class B Ordinary Shares - The Company is authorized to issue a total of 20,000,000 Class B ordinary shares with a par value of \$0.0001 each.
 Holders are entitled to one vote for each Class B Ordinary Share.
 As of December 31, 2021, there were 10,062,500 shares of Class B ordinary shares issued and outstanding.
 On April 13, 2021, the underwriters exercised their over-allotment option in full, hence, 1,312,500 Founder Shares were no longer subject to forfeiture.
-Holders of the Class A ordinary shares and holders of the Class B ordinary shares will vote together as a single class on all matters submitted to a vote of the Company's shareholders, except as specified in the Company's amended and restated memorandum and articles of association, or as required by the Companies Act or stock exchange rules, an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the company is generally required to approve any matter voted on by the Company's shareholders.
-Approval of certain actions require a special resolution under Cayman Islands law, which requires the affirmative vote of a majority of at least two thirds of the shareholders who attend and vote at a general meeting of the company, and pursuant to the Company's amended and restated memorandum and articles of association, such actions include amending the Company's amended and restated memorandum and articles of association with another company.
-There is no cumulative voting with respect to the appointment of directors, meaning, following the Company's initial business combination, the holders of more than 50% of the Company's ordinary shares voted for the appointment of directors can appoint all of the directors.
+Holders of the Class A ordinary shares and holders of the Class B ordinary shares will vote together as a single class on all matters submitted to a vote of the Company's shareholders, except as specified in the Company's amended and restated memorandum and articles of association, or as required by the Companies Act or stock exchange rules, an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders.
+Approval of certain actions require a special resolution under Cayman Islands law, which requires the affirmative vote of a majority of at least two thirds of the shareholders who attend and vote at a general meeting of the company's mended and restated memorandum and articles of association, such actions include amending the Company's mended and restated memorandum and articles of association and approving a statutory merger or consolidation with another company.
+There is no cumulative voting with respect to the appointment of directors can appoint all of the directors.
 Only holders of Class B ordinary shares will have the right to appoint directors in any general meeting held prior to or in connection with the completion of the Company's initial business combination.
 Holders of the

 Company's public shares will not be entitled to vote on the appointment of directors during such time.
 These provisions of the Company's amended and restated memorandum and articles of association relating to the rights of holders of Class B ordinary shares to appoint directors may be amended by a special resolution passed by a majority of at least 90% of the Company's ordinary shares voting in a general meeting.
-With respect to any other matter submitted to a vote of the Company's shareholders, including any vote in connection with the Company's initial business combination, except as required by law, holders of the founder shares and holders of the Company's public shares will vote together as a single class, with each share entitling the holder to one vote.
-If the company seeks shareholder approval of the Company's initial business combination, the Company will complete the Company's initial business combination only if the Company receive an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shareholders who attend and vote at a general meeting of the company.
-In such case, the Company's sponsor, officers and directors have agreed to vote their founder shares and any public shares purchased during or after the public offering (including in open market and privately-negotiated transactions) in favor of the Company's initial business combination.
+With respect to any other matter submitted to a vote of the Company's shareholders, including any vote in connection with the Company's initial business combination, except as required by law, holders of the founder shares and holders of the Company's initial business combination, except as required by law, holders of the founder shares and holders of the Company's initial business combination, the Company will complete the Company's initial business combination only if the Company receive an ordinary resolution under Cayman Islands law, which requires the affirmative vote of a majority of the shares burget to vote their founder shares and any public shares burget to recompany.
+In such case, the Company's sponsor, officers and directors have agreed to vote their founder shares and any public shares burget of the company.
+In such case, the Company's in open market and privately-negotiated transactions) in favor of the Company's initial business combination.